-Buying a Samsung Galaxy Note 20 Ultra is a big investment.
-Samsung's top-of-the-line phablet will set you back $1,299 — and that's just for the base model.
+Samsung's top-of-the-line Samsung Galaxy Note 20 Ultra will set you back $1,299 — and that's just for the base model.
 Upgrade to the 512GB version of the Note 20 Ultra, and you'll pay $1,449.
 Spend that much money on a phone, and you'd be crazy not to ensure that it's properly protected.

 A case from the best Samsung Galaxy Note 20 Ultra cases selection we have here can do just that, and sometimes much more.
-From practical features like kickstands and slots to hold credit cards, to fanciful designs that really show off your new phone, your Note 20 Ultra case is a chance for you to stamp your personal style on Samsung's phablet.
+It's a chance for you to stamp your personal style on Samsung's phablet.

 New cases are arriving all the time, but here are the best Samsung Galaxy Note 20 Ultra cases we've seen so far.

-What is the best Samsung Galaxy Note 20 Ultra case?
+What are the best Samsung Galaxy Note 20 Ultra cases?

 Everyone will have their own idea of what the best Samsung Galaxy Note 20 case is, based on what features are important to them.
 But if you're looking for a case that can provide the best protection against drops, look for the Incipio Dual Pro for the Galaxy Note 20 Ultra, the Otterbox Defender Series, or the Gear4 Crystal Palace.